Long Branch, New Jersey: Local government

 Long Branch is governed under the Mayor-Council (Plan A) form of municipal government under the Faulkner Act, enacted by direct petition as of July 1, 1966.
 The city is one of 71 of New Jersey's 564 municipalities that use this form of government.
 The governing body is comprised of the Mayor and the five-member City Council, whose members are elected at-large on a non-partisan basis in the May municipal elections to serve concurrent four-year terms of office.

-As of 2025, the Mayor of Long Branch is John Pallone.
-Members of the City Council are Bill Dangler, Glen Rassas, Mario Vieria, Anita Voogt and Rose Widdis.
-The mayor and city council members serve concurrent terms of office ending on June 30, 2026.
+As of 2026, the Mayor of Long Branch is John Pallone.
+Members of the City Council are Council President Glen Rassas, Council Vice President David G. Brown II, Anita Voogt, Paulo Barateiro, and Marcos Zalta.
+The mayor and city council members serve concurrent terms of office ending on June 30, 2030.

-In February 1966, a nearly 3-1 margin of voters supported a proposal promoted by the Better Government League, which abolished the city's council-manager ward-based system that had six members from wards and three at-large and replaced it with a wholly at-large city council with a mayor-council system under the Faulkner Act and an appointed business administrator.
+In February 1966, a nearly 3–1 margin of voters supported a proposal promoted by the Better Government League, which abolished the city's council-manager ward-based system that had six members from wards and three at-large and replaced it with a wholly at-large city council with a mayor-council system under the Faulkner Act and an appointed business administrator.